Claudiu-IO/uart/README.md

-# 🛰️ UART-Vault: Secure Serial Communication in Hardware
+# 🛰️ UART-Vault: FPGA Secure Communication Module with Hardware Encryption

 This project implements a secure UART (Universal Asynchronous Receiver-Transmitter) communication system in Verilog.
 It addresses the need for privacy in serial data transmission by integrating a lightweight XOR encryption layer directly into the hardware.